SR123321/Sparkify/README.md

 If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.

 Project Motivation:
 Sparkify is a fictional music streaming platform created by Udacity.
-For this project we are given log data of this platform in order to drive insights and create a machine learning pipeline to predict churn.The dataset (128 MB) we use here is a mini subset of the whole data.
+For this project we are given log data of this platform in order to drive insights and create a machine learning pipeline to predict churn.The dataset is of 128 MB, but we use here is a mini subset of the whole data.

 File description:
 Sparkify.ipynb  is the main file of the project, it demonstrates the process of using pyspark to explore the data and build the model.